-The School and Clay Charter Academy ("CCA") are related as they both also share common board membership.
-CCA has borrowed \$ 750,000 from the School to purchase equipment for its new facility.
-CCA is scheduled to repay the loan by December 31, 2015 at a 6.5% interest rate.
+The School and Clay Charter Academy ("CCA") are related as they both share common board membership and are Departments of The Florida Charter Educational Foundation, Inc. ("FCEF").
+CCA has borrowed \$ 700,000 from the School for working capital purposes.
+CCA is scheduled to repay the loan over a period not to exceed five years at a 5.0% interest rate.

-Note 6 - Note Receivable
+Note 6 - Due From Related Party